open-webui/open-webui/location/setup/docker/README.md

 Make the new container image under the settings icon in the lower right.

 <!--
-Probably won't be using this since
-(This allows us to avoid using too much storage space in modelearth account.)
+Using datascape account to avoid using too much storage space in modelearth account.

 	docker build -t ghcr.io/modelearth/projects:main .
 	docker push ghcr.io/datascape/projects:main